 The idea is that equality proves itself through diversity.
-For example, according this idea, if a company isn't unfair with their hiring process, then their workforce is an acurate representation of the people in its nation.
+For example, according to this idea, if a company isn't unfair in their hiring process, then their workforce is an acurate representation of the people in its nation.
 Suppose that 15% of the Dutch population has a dark skin color, then logically 15% of the company staff must also be dark.
 In practice you will not find this representation of people at any company.
 Only men work in road works, while women work disproportionately more in the care sector.
 In IT mainly men, in primary education mainly women, etc.

 It's clear that Dutch companies have a major discrimination problem.
 Clearly, the average corporate culture has a sexist, racist, homophobic overtone!
 More and more people want these "problems" to be dealt with.
-More and more people are voting for parties that see diversity as their highest priority.
+More and more people are voting for parties that have diversity as their highest priority.
 These parties want to measure, control and enforce diversity in the workplace.

 The idea of regulations such as gender and race quotas have already been implemented in Brazilian and Canadian governments.
 Soon you will find these kinds of regulations in policy and legislation in your own country.
-This will affect anyone who does not know how to position themselves as some oppressed minority.

 Achieving Social Justice is impossible

 Many "problems" of the self-diagnosed victims are actually non-issues, and stem from a narcissistic attempt at seeking attention.
 In most cases it concerns individuals who are best helped in the long term by ignoring them.
 Reacting to their demand for justice implies that they're right and encourages their irrational nagging.
 Of course they do get this attention, of course they do get this help.
-In the end, real definite "help" can only come in one way; legislation for the benefit of a minority at the expense of all others.
+In the end, real "help" can only come in one way: legislation for the benefit of a minority at the expense of all others.

-Seeing equality as a sacred goal, and wanting to achieve it by randomly grouping people into groups, labeling the victims and the guilty is impossible to do fairly.
+Seeing equality as a sacred goal, and wanting to achieve it by randomly grouping people, labeling the victims and the guilty is impossible to do fairly.
 Determining the reparations, who pays what, who receives what, is impossible to do fairly.
 Thinking you can get that job done is arrogant and stupid.
 Who determines the regulations?
 How is it determined how many victim points you have collected and how much the capitalist society has to make up for you?
 Once one group gets its exception under the guise of justice, the next group wants it too, and the next, etc. It's too complex.
 Each case is different and must be considered separately.
 Since the classes are infinite, there is an infinite amount of injustice to be solved.

 Questions of which the exact facts can no longer be found;